Q: Does the city plow when a snow emergency has not been declared?

 Q: Does the city haul snow away from intersections?

-A: Unfortunately no. The city has 5,000 intersections within its boundaries and it is not possible to get to all of them.
+A: No, the city has 5,000 intersections within its boundaries and it is not possible to get to all of them.
 Residents are required to clear intersection crosswalks of snow.
 In the event that attempts have been made and it is simply not possible residents may call (651) 266-9700 for assistance.
 The city will do its best to respond but will prioritize requests based on safety first.
 The city does monitor intersections and addresses safety concerns as they are found.

 Q. The piles of snow are so high at my intersection I can’t see traffic.
 Will the piles be removed or knocked down?